Stores

 b2:// Backblaze B2

 s3:// and b2:// are served by native, in-process adapters. gs:// maps to the GCS adapter (snapdir's hardcoded gsgcs special case).
 All four use the same content-addressed layout, so a snapshot pushed to one can be synced to another without re-staging.
+Beyond the built-ins, snapdir also ships first-party ssh:// and sftp:// stores that turn any SSH-reachable host into a store.

 # The same push/pull verbs, four different backends.